 7-4-2614.
-Records of certificates of discharge from military service.
-(1) It is the duty of the county clerk of any county of this state to record, without charge and in a book kept for that purpose, the certificate of discharge of an honorably discharged person who served with the United States forces upon that person's request.
-It is not the clerk's duty to file the certificate.
+Records of discharge from military service.
+(1) It is the duty of the county clerk of any county of this state to record, without charge and in a book kept for that purpose, the document of discharge of an honorably discharged person who served with the United States forces upon that person's request.
+It is not the clerk's duty to file the document.

-(2) A record of a military discharge certificate is confidential information as defined in 2-6-1002 and is protected from disclosure.
-A military discharge certificate may be disclosed only to:
+(2) A record of a military discharge is confidential information as defined in 2-6-1002 and is protected from disclosure, except as provided in this section.
+A military discharge document may be disclosed only to:

-(a) the service member for whom the certificate was recorded;
+(a) the service member for whom the document was recorded;

 (b) if the service member is deceased, the next of kin of the service member or a mortuary, as defined in 10-2-111, for the purposes of securing the burial benefits to which the service member is entitled;